-There are no World Heritage Sites, Registered Battlefields or Registered Parks and Gardens within the study area.
+There are no World Heritage Sites, Scheduled Monuments or Listed buildings, Registered Battlefields or Registered Parks and Gardens within the proposed development area.
 The application site is not located within a Conservation Area; the Gillingham Town Conservation Area is located on the northern edge of the study area, and takes in the historic centre of the settlement.
 The settlement was first mentioned in the late 10th century as the venue for a royal proclamation of privileges to Abingdon Abbey (Sawyer 1983).
 It appears to have been a prosperous settlement at the time of Domesday and later formed the caput of the Liberty of Gillingham.
-This Conservation Area is adjacent to The Wyke Conservation Area, a former village that has since been incorporated within the western suburbs of Gillingham.
+This Conservation area is adjacent to The Wyke Conservation Area, a former village that has since been incorporated within the western suburbs of Gillingham.